NoahBres/LearnRoadRunner/docs/follower-pid-tuning.md

 It is recommended to run the `BackAndForth` opmode to get a set of coarse PID gains and then run the same process using `FollowerPIDTuner` for further fine tuning.
 The `BackAndForth` opmode simply travels in a straight line back and forth.
 It is easy to see major errors in translation and heading PID accumulate here.

 The `FollowerPIDTuner` will follow a large square.
+The bot will turn _counterclockwise_ on each corner.
 If your heading is off, your entire square is destroyed and you have to keep resetting the bot.
 It's quite arduous.
-Use the `BackAndForth` opmode for initial tunings and then further fine tuning with `FollowerPIDTuner`.
+Use the `BackAndForth` opmode for initial tunings and then continue to further fine tune with `FollowerPIDTuner`.

 1. Run the `BackAndForth` opdmode via the RC.